-- I. Exchange rate regimes - II.
+- I. Exchange rate regimes

+- II.
 International capital flows and global imbalances

+- III.
+Liquidity traps (if time)

-Detailed material
+Detailed readings

 Required material is marked by (R).
 Optional material is marked by (O).
 Material only available in the case packet is marked by (C).
 "ABC" denotes the textbook.
 Green text refers to the week of class for the topic.